karlgrin/neat/policy_manager/README.md

 ## Quick Start

-To build the policy manager:
+To build the policy manager.

+Go into the /neat folder then run:
 ```
 $ cd policy_manager
 $ mkdir build